INFOM124-Verification-et-Validation/INFOM124-BENEDICTE-TUTEKA-MUKUTA-25-26/README.md

 ### Maven

 This project uses Maven.
 The installation of Maven is not mandatory but you can do it if you want.
+Again, if you use IntelliJ, it will propose you to setup Maven for you. **For those who use IntelliJ, be careful to open jpacman at root directory (so open the folder "jpacman-framework" instead of your whole GitHub repository in IntelliJ).**

 > "Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information."
 > -- <cite>[Apache Maven website](https://maven.apache.org/)</cite>